Castium Revelio: Let’s Get Mysterious!

 The game is scheduled for a May 14 launch, and you can view a trailer below.

 Helen McCrory (Narcissa Malfoy) stepped out this week in London in support of British sustainable accessories brand Bottletop's new campaign. #TOGETHERBAND was launched in celebration of Earth Day and, the Daily Mail says, has established 17 goals meant to protect Earth and foster prosperity by the year 2030.
-You can check out a few photos of McCrory at the event below.

 We may just go ahead and resign ourselves to the fact that we won't know the official identity of Bill Nighy's (Rufus Scrimgeour) Detective Pikachu character until the May 10 release, but we can now see the actor in character, thanks to a new set of photos released last week by Warner Bros.
 You can view the full gallery here, courtesy of Vital Thrills, or just check out the stills featuring Nighy in the gallery below.
 Warner Bros.
 UK also released a new featurette for the movie Wednesday; give that a look as well!